 The blockchain industry has quickly expanded into a multi-sector industry.
 Yield farming is by far the most valuable industry inside DeFi, with approximately $100B total value locked in various DeFi protocols, claims DeFiLlama, a major blockchain analytics platform.

 Users of decentralised finance (DeFi) networks can maximize earnings on their digital assets through the new technique of yield farming.
-In order to borrow or lend cryptocurrency in order to generate passive income, individuals actually deploy their assets on platforms like Maker, COMP, etc.
+In order to borrow or lend cryptocurrency in Crypto Exchange India in order to generate passive income, individuals actually deploy their assets on platforms like Maker, COMP, etc.

 CBDCs must provide some level of utility and interoperability within the current blockchain infrastructure in order to disrupt this mostly decentralised market of distinctive financial products and passive income prospects from yield farming.